spedison/exportDatabaseToExcel/readme.md

         * Execute many queries in the same process.
         * Accept Parameters to query in command line.
         * Order Asc/Desc in Any collumn after execute query.

+#### 21/07/2022    (Version 1.1.1)
+        * Added field types with string process.
+	* Declared fields can be dont writed in Excel file.

 ### 7) TODO List
         * Add create password (excel or zip) on the fly and log it on terminal.
         * Parameter file Multiline.
         * Add rules for apply colors in rows at Excel file.
 (Font and Backcolor)
         * Add output types (zip, csv, ...)
         * Add options in Coluns Files for Add Line Title.
 (Use title, Number os Coluns, Size of font, Color font and Color Background.
 	* Sorting remove special chars and replace á by a ...
-Ignoring Case
+Ignoring Case.
+[Done]